Zach McKinstry Player Props: Tigers vs. Mariners

-Zach McKinstry -- with an on-base percentage of .270 in his past 10 games, 54 points lower than his season-long percentage -- will be in action for the Detroit Tigers versus the Seattle Mariners, with George Kirby on the hill, on July 15 at 9:40 PM ET.
+Zach McKinstry -- with an on-base percentage of .256 in his past 10 games, 67 points lower than his season-long percentage -- will be in action for the Detroit Tigers versus the Seattle Mariners, with Bryce Miller on the mound, on July 16 at 4:10 PM ET.

 In his most recent game he had a one-hit showing (1-for-5) against the Mariners.